TupoyeMenu/BadAPI/README.md

 Strictly for educational purposes.

 ## How to use
-1. Build the binary
+1. Build the binary or download it from github CI
 2. Download https://github.com/TupoyeMenu/BadAPI-Lua and install it as `Grand Theft Auto V/BadAPI/scripts/`
+3. Download https://github.com/DurtyFree/gta-v-data-dumps/raw/refs/heads/master/vehicles.json into `Grand Theft Auto V/BadAPI/scripts_config`
-3. Inject the binary into the game
+4. Inject the binary into the game

+###### Note: `Grand Theft Auto V` above is where `GTA5.exe` or `GTA5_Enhanced.exe` is located.

 ## Building